org-roam/org-roam-bibtex/README.md

 fullcite:%\1
 ```

 You can also use a function to generate the the template if you need something more advanced.
+See [Modifying templates](#modifying-templates) for details.

 #### `org-roam-bibtex-preformat-keywords`